maherharb/Diffraction/README.md

 # Diffraction
 Collection of MATLAB scripts for modeling of interaction between crystals and x-rays or electrons.
-Developed for the Ultrafast Science community.
+Developed with the Ultrafast Science community in mind.